-Have you ever contemplated the maximum load capacity of your camper’s roof?
+Have you ever thought about the maximum weight your camper’s roof can hold?

 Well, prepare to be amazed as I reveal the secrets behind the structural capacity of your camper roof.
 Understanding the strength and limitations of your camper roof is crucial for a safe and enjoyable camping experience.